 Where r_y is the fraction of the waste stream required to be destroyed by the regulations that apply during year y.
 In the absence of regulations requiring the destruction of HFC 23 waste, the typical situation in non-Annex B Parties, $r_y = 0$.
 Absent regulations on HFC 23 emissions, the HFC 23 waste is typically released to the atmosphere so the baseline is zero destruction.
-If the local regulation is modified during the crediting period, the possible impact on the calculation of baseline emissions shall be considered without delay by adapting the baseline HFC23 destruction rate.

-To exclude the possibility of manipulating the production process to increase the quantity of waste, the quantity of HFC 23 waste (Q_HFC23 $y$) is limited to a fraction (w) of the actual HCFC production during the year at the originating plant (Q_HCFC $y$).
+To exclude the possibility of manipulating the production process to increase the quantity of waste, the quantity of HFC 23 waste (Q_HFC23_y) is limited to a fraction (w) of the actual HCFC production during the year at the originating plant (Q_HCFC_y) .

-$$Q HFC23{y} \le Q HCFC{y} w$$ (5)
+Q HFC23

+$${v} \le Q$$

+HCFC ${v} w$ (5)

-Where Q_HCFC_y is the actual production of HCFCs during the year at the plant where the HFC 23 waste originates measured in metric tones .
+Where Q_HCFC_y is the actual production of HCFCs during the year at the plant where the HFC 23 waste originates measured in metric tones.
 Q_HCFC_y is limited to the maximum historical annual production level at this plant (in tonnes of HCFC22) during any of the last three (3) years between beginning of the year 2000 and the end of the year 2004, including CFC production at swing plants adjusted appropriately to account for the different production rates of HCFC22 and CFCs.